LiveInChat/livestatus/markdown/en/tos.md

 ## 23. Final Terms

-These Terms, including the additional terms referenced in Section 5 and the Community Guidelines, make up the entire agreement between you and LiveIn, and supersede any prior agreements.
+These Terms, including the additional terms referenced in Section 5 and the Community Guidelines, make up the entire agreement between you and LiveStatus, and supersede any prior agreements.
 These Terms do not create or confer any third-party beneficiary rights.
 If we do not enforce a provision in these Terms, it will not be considered a waiver.
 We reserve the right to transfer our rights under these Terms and provide the Services using another entity, provided that entity upholds these Terms.
 You may not transfer any of your rights or obligations under these Terms without our consent.
 We reserve all rights not expressly granted to you.

-<h2 id='community_guidelines'>LiveIn Community Guidelines</h2>
+<h2 id='community_guidelines'>LiveStatus Community Guidelines</h2>

-LiveIn developed these Community Guidelines to let our users know what we do and do not allow on LiveIn.
+LiveStatus developed these Community Guidelines to let our users know what we do and do not allow on LiveStatus.
 These guidelines represent our acceptable use policy, so if you encounter content that is not appropriate according to the guidelines, please report it us at: <a href="mailto:service@livein.mobi">service@livein.mobi</a>.

 ## Content safety

-LiveIn is not a place for explicit, harmful, hateful, or violent content.
-LiveIn may remove, limit, or block such content and the accounts that post or transmit content based on how much harm it poses.
+LiveStatus is not a place for explicit, harmful, hateful, or violent content.
+LiveStatus may remove, limit, or block such content and the accounts that post or transmit content based on how much harm it poses.

 ## Adult content

-LiveIn is not a place for pornography.
+LiveStatus is not a place for pornography.
 We limit the distribution of or remove mature and explicit content, including: vivid sexual descriptions, graphic depictions of sexual activity, and images of nudity where the poses, camera angles, or props suggest pornographic intent.

 We report all instances of child sexual exploitation to authorities.
 It is not acceptable or legal to post, save, or send nude or sexually explicit content involving anyone under the age of 18 – even of yourself.
 It is not acceptable or legal to ask a minor to send sexually explicit conduct.